Nexmo/nexmo-developer/_documentation/concepts/guides/signing-messages.md

 * Now run the string through an md5 hash function and convert the resulting bytes to a string of hexadecimal digits.
 This is your MD5 hash signature, and should be added to the HTTP parameters of your request as the `sig` parameter.

 ### Step 2: for HMAC

-For hmac
-Create an HMAC generator with your desired algorithm and your signature secret as the key.
-Now run the string through an hmac generator and convert the resulting bytes to a string of hexadecimal digits.
-This is your HMAC signature, and should be added to the HTTP parameters of your request as the sig parameter.

 * Create an HMAC generator with your desired algorithm and your signature secret as the key.
 * Now run the string through an hmac generator and convert the resulting bytes to a string of hexadecimal digits.
 This is your HMAC signature, and should be added to the HTTP parameters of your request as the `sig` parameter (e.g. for PHP this looks like `hash_hmac($algorithm, $data, $secret)`).